 Why Do Sparks Matter?

-Young people who know and nurture their sparks are more fully engaged in school have other positive life outcomes.
+Young people who know and nurture their sparks are more fully engaged in school and have other positive life outcomes.
 Here is an example from a 2010 national study by Search Institute of 1,860 15 year olds:

 Igniting Sparks through Developmental Relationships